 THE BOTTOM LINE

-“Trying to lose weight in the middle of a pandemic can be a tall order, so it’s OK if you don’t turn all of this extra time at home into a hardcore weight-loss bootcamp,” says Rickel.
+“Trying to lose weight [while at home] can be a tall order, so it’s OK if you don’t turn all of this extra time at home into a hardcore weight-loss bootcamp,” says Rickel.
 Consider this your chance to make self-care a non-negotiable part of your life — weaving it into your routine can help give your mental health and weight-loss efforts a boost.
-If you stick with it, these healthy habits can last long after stay-at-home orders are lifted.
+If you stick with it, these healthy habits can last.